ttarpd/Project-Folder-Report/README.md

 - supported source files are identified by file extension;
 - text files are expected to use UTF-8 encoding;
 - there is currently no command-line option for changing exclusions or extensions;
-- symbolic links and unusual filesystem structures are not handled specially; and
+- symbolic links and unusual filesystem structures are not handled specially;
-- very large source trees can produce very large output files.
+- very large source trees can produce very large output files;
 - Git metadata requires the source folder itself to be the Git repository root;
 - Git must be installed and available on the system `PATH` for Git metadata to be collected;
 - project name and version detection currently relies on `pyproject.toml`;